FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 It could be caused during the deployments of contracts when an account is required to sign the transaction.
 This can be resolved by following the deployment guide [here](../contracts/deploying-contracts.md).

+### `ASSET_BURN_DETECTED`

+When you are trying to send a transaction that will result in an asset burn.

+Add relevant coin change outputs to the transaction, or [enable asset burn](#TODO) in the transaction request.

 ### `CONFIG_FILE_NOT_FOUND`

 When a configuration file is not found.
 This could either be a `fuels.config.[ts,js,mjs,cjs]` file or a TOML file.